Minimize Estate Taxes

 You have been working hard and paying taxes your entire life, but no one should have to pay taxes on what you have spent your life building.
 Unless you plan ahead, the value of your assets could be at risk with estate tax (sometimes also called inheritance tax or death tax).

+How do you reduce your family’s tax burden?
 One of the most widely known ways to minimize estate tax is by gifting assets.
-An independent estate attorney can advise on this.
-However, they advise other strategies.
-Depending on your circumstances, they can consider the following:

 As well as minimizing estate tax in the future, there is another concern for many individuals: preserving your assets now.